rebeccasm/meet/README.md

 ● Implement progressive functionality into an existing app, so that the app can be used offline and added to a user’s home screen.

+Exercise 4.10: Data Visualization
+● Transform API data into a visual format using a visualization library.
+● Implement data visualization features into a web app’s UI.
+● Conduct research into a library’s documentation to implement new features.

 USER STORIES

 Feature 1: Filter Events By City